June 16, 2021

 If your company is unsure how to properly destroy hard drives and other equipment, you may choose to stockpile these items in a locked cabinet or storage area.
 However, this introduces risks as well.
 Even if the technology is secured, sensitive information remains on the equipment and therefore can still be stolen.

 Physically destroying hard drives and other electronic media is the only 100% secure way to permanently remove data from the technology.
 Although you could use a DIY approach and take a hammer to the equipment, this is not reliable or prudent and can pose worker safety risks.
 A better choice is to have it physically destroyed by a professional hard drive destruction service like Shred-it.
 Not only will we shear or crush the device to obliterate it, we guarantee a secure chain of custody from the moment we pick it up until it’s demolished.
 We also offer regularly scheduled pickups, on-demand service, and drop-off options.
-Additionally, we provide an itemized Certificate of Destruction that includes the device’s manufacturer name and serial number.
+Additionally, we provide an itemized Certificate of Destruction (or Proof of Service) that includes the device’s manufacturer name and serial number.
 Once the equipment is unusable, we recycle it with local partners to reduce the volume of material heading to landfills.

 Shearing and crushing are two ways to physically destroy technology so data can never be retrieved or reconstructed.
 Shearing slices the entire hard drive into small pieces with 40,000 lbs. of destructive force.
 The process completely obliterates the drive platters, mechanisms, and electronic components, rendering the data unrecoverable.
 Crushing involves punching an irreparable hole through each hard drive with 7,500 lbs. of force pressure.
 This also annihilates drive platters, rippling and fracturing the magnetic surfaces and making the drive data unrecoverable.
 Either option is effective at destroying equipment, and our document destruction experts can recommend the most appropriate method for your situation.